gortonator/bsds-6650/README.md

 4 | 12/8

 # Reading
-Course specific reading will be provided each week for the first haf of the course.
+Course specific reading will be provided each week for the first half of the course.

-We also cover a lot of material that is not really covered by a single book Each week will give you some resoures to read/view taht are relevant to the materials.
+We also cover a lot of material that is not really covered by a single book Each week will give you some resoures to read/view that are relevant to the materials.

 The following are great resources however, and can be excellent references for this course and your future career.